 Obligation

-Distributors shall use reasonable endeavours to safeguard the personal welfare of Vulnerable Customers in respect of the activities set out in this Code of Practice.
+The Parties shall use reasonable endeavours to safeguard the personal welfare of Vulnerable Customers in respect of the activities set out in this Code of Practice.

 If a Party identifies that an Unregistered Customer is on the ‘priority services register’ or otherwise identified as vulnerable this information shall be captured to assist with further interactions with that Customer.

-The Distributor shall take reasonable steps to ascertain who in the household might be a Vulnerable Customer, and make a judgement regarding the action that needs to be taken in the light of this information.
+The Parties shall take reasonable steps to ascertain who in the household might be a Vulnerable Customer, and make a judgement regarding the action that needs to be taken in the light of this information.

 Reference